Sermon - Ordinary Sunday 19, Year C RCL Resources Index | DBHome |

 Does it really mean what it says?

-We should be wary of both the fundamentalist and the liberal interpretations.
+I believe we should be wary of both the fundamentalist and the liberal interpretations.
 What is necessary is to trust God to act is ways which are trustworthy, just, faithful and caring; and it is necessary to be ready to respond to what he is doing without trying to rationalize everything and make it fit into our limited understanding.

 Our limiting expectations